blkbrds/realms-ios/README.md

 }
 ```

-`Address`, `Dog` will be clean-up after a user was deleted from Realm.
+`Address` table will be clean-up after a `User` is deleted from Realm.